 Reset signals are RESET IN and RESET OUT.

-Explain the function of the two DMA signals HOLD and HLDA in 8085
+Function of HOLD and HLDA in 8085

 DMA mode of data transfer is the fastest and pins 39 and 38 (HOLD and HLDA) become active only in this mode.
 When DMA is required, the DMA controller IC (8257) sends a 1 to pin 39 of 8085.